 Children’s Petting Zoo

 There was a children’s petting zoo with goats, lambs, sheep, guinea pigs, rabbits, and exotic chickens.
 I couldn’t resist and shamelessly joined the petting group.
-The children were gentle with the animals and enjoyed the experience.
+They were gentle with the animals and enjoyed the experience – so did I!

 Botriver Wild Horses

-I’ve caught glimpses of Botriver horses inhabiting the coast from Rooi-Els to Botriver Lagoon and Kleinmond wetlands.
-There’s folklore about the wild horses and how they came to inhabit the area.
+I’ve caught glimpses of Botriver wild horses inhabiting the coast from Rooi-Els to Botriver Lagoon and Kleinmond wetlands.
+There’s folklore about them and how they came to inhabit the area.
 From what I’ve heard, the most likely scenario is that they’re “descendants of horses hidden from the British who commandeered animals for their army during the Anglo Boer War 1899 – 1902”.
-Some say the mustangs are “descendants of cavalry horses that swam ashore after the Royal Navy’s ill-fated steamer HMS Birkenhead sank in 1852″.
+Others say the mustangs are “descendants of cavalry horses that swam ashore after the Royal Navy’s ill-fated steamer HMS Birkenhead sank in 1852″.

 My neighbor’s daughter is a horsewoman and active observing wild horses in Fisherhaven, a nearby community.
 They keep an eye on the horses and address the rare health issue.
 A new foal was born two days ago!
 So, when we heard that the horses were grazing in the open, we drove to Fisherhaven and saw the foal – frisky and cute!

-After a satisfying day, we ate dinner at Moltenos – a popular local hangout.
-The restaurant serves delicious food and was packed with a fun, happy crowd.
+After a satisfying day, we enjoyed Sunday dinner at Moltenos – a popular local restaurant.
+They serves delicious food and were packed with a fun, happy crowd.